csainah/phase-0-completing-assignments-codegrade/README.md

 - Submit your assignment through CodeGrade by selecting your GitHub account, then connecting the appropriate repo.

-Equipped with this knowledge, you are now ready to tackle greater challenges!
+Equipped with this knowledge, you are now ready to tackle greater npm install